balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

- The data set contains cropped photos taken from german traffic signs converted to small rgb images.
+ The data set contains cropped photos taken from german traffic signs converted to small RGB images.
  In the code cell #3 I made a report describing the size input data set:

  | Set           | Size         |